golightlyb/tao/README.md

 This is merely a cosmetic issue with Avorion.
 Rest assured that weapons testing has verified that the resistance is still applied as intended.

+FAQ
+---

+### How do I get past the center barrier?

+Wormholes can now pass through the barrier.

 Roadmap
 -------